csev/wc-experiment/README.md

 changing much anymore like Handlbars.
 Cool, hip, recent and getting better rapidly are all negative aspects of any framework

-JQuery is mature enough for me - but I want to move to vanilla JavaScript becaue JQuery did its job and shamed vanilla JavaScript into fixing itself.  #ThanksJQuery
+JQuery is mature enough for me - but I want to move to vanilla JavaScript because JQuery did its job and shamed vanilla JavaScript into fixing itself.  #ThanksJQuery

 No Thanks